wiedi/python-amazon-mws/README.md

 *This is a work in progress: please use caution if you want to utilize this code.*

-*All other documentation is from the project's original authors and are untouched at this time.*
+*All other documentation is from the project's original authors and is untouched at this time.*

 *- GriceTurrble*